NASA-AMMOS/CameraModelUtilsJS/src/frustum-mesh/README.md

 linearity : Number = 1
 ```

-linearity parameter, only required for CAHVORE
+Linearity parameter.
+Only required for CAHVORE models.

-### nearDist
+### ,nearDist

 ```js
 nearDist : Number = 0.085
 ```

-the distance between the camera model and the near plane
+The projected distance for the near plane of the camera model frustum.

-### farDist
+### ,farDist

 ```js
 farDist : Number = 10.0
 ```

-the distance between the camera model and the far plane
+The projected distance for the far plane of the camera model frustum.

-### widthSegments
+### .widthSegments

 ```js
 widthSegments : Number = 16
 ```

-the number of segments to create along the x axis (all sides)
+The number of segments to create along the x axis on all sides.

 ### heightSegments